dedurus/js-algos/README.md

 - remove-duplicate-characters.js - Remove any duplicate characters from a string
 - palindrom.js                   - Check if a string is a palindrom
 - shuffle-array.js               - Shuffle an array
+- remove-duplicate-elements.js   - Remove duplicate elements from an array